quii/learn-go-with-tests/context.md

 **[You can find all the code for this chapter here](https://github.com/quii/learn-go-with-tests/tree/main/context)**

 Software often kicks off long-running, resource-intensive processes (often in goroutines).
-If the action that caused this gets cancelled or fails for some reason you need to stop these processes in a consistent way through your application.
+If the action that caused this gets canceled or fails for some reason you need to stop these processes in a consistent way through your application.

 If you don't manage this your snappy Go application that you're so proud of could start having difficult to debug performance problems.